djalbat/the-foundations-of-symbolic-reasoning/introduction.md

 Some may find this surprising or even shocking and some might accuse me of intellectual hubris, or worse.
 Still, here is the list, to which I could have added many more:

-1. What is truth?
+* What is truth?
-2. What is mathematics?
-3. What is logic?
+* What is mathematics?
+What is logic?
-4. What is meaning?
+* What is a theorem?
+What is an axiom?
+What is a proof?
+* What is a term?
+What is an expression?
+Are they fundamentally different?
-5. What is a number?
+* What is a number?
+Specially, what are natural numbers, rational numbers, real numbers, etc?
+* What is meaning?
+That is, if I were to say "what do you mean?", what am I trying to get across?

 No doubt the reason why claiming to have answers to these questions seems surprising is their somewhat metaphysical nature.
 However, we shall see that intuitionism can get us out of this fix.